Best Route Planning Software For Delivery Businesses in 2026

 Is daily route planning stressing you out?
 Are you hitting the limits of what you can do with excel spreadsheets and Google Maps?
 If so, it’s time to try out proper route optimization software that can handle the challenge of planning several multi-stop routes each day with ease.

-For this post, we tested several different route planning software solutions for businesses.
+We tested several different route planning software solutions for businesses.
 We looked at how easy they were to use, how good the routes were, and how well they handled multiple routes.
-We also looked at their user ratings on the Capterra review site, and their pricing.
+We also looked at their user ratings on the Capterra independent review site, and their pricing.
+Our most recent information is from late 2025 and early 2026.

 Our top route planners for businesses are: